The fostering journey

 During the early stage of the process

+Stage Two.
 An applicant cannot appeal this decision.
 However, if you are unhappy with the way your application has been handled, representation can be made through the complaints process.
-The complaints process cannot, however, consider whether you are suitable to foster or not
+The complaints process cannot, however, consider whether you are suitable to foster or not.

 Should you not agree with the decision of the Agency, you have the opportunity to appeal and have your case reviewed either by the Fostering Service or by the Independent Review Mechanism (IRM).
 This is operated by the British Association for Adoption and Fostering (CoramBAAF), on behalf of the Department for Education.